Jan729/DessertRecipes/README.md

 # DessertRecipes
-A very small website with some of my own dessert recipes.
-I made this project to solidify my understanding about HTML and CSS basics.
+A very small web application with a collection of my favourite dessert recipes that I created myself.
+I made this project while learning about HTML and CSS.

 To view the webpage, download the files and click on 'index.html'